FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 \subsubsection{Generalization to multiple Downstream Tasks}

-Dubois et al.~\cite{dubois2021} generalize a bottleneck to multiple tasks by seeking a maximal invariant through extensive augmentation and contrastive SSL~\cite{oord2018representation}.
-Here we argue that our SVBI naturally generalizes despite its simpler training method involving no augmentation or contrastive SSL for two reasons.
-First, the head distillation method optimizes our encoder to learn high-level representations, i.e., the mutual information between the bottleneck output and the original input is still high.
-Additionally, hierarchical vision models are primarily feature extractors.
-Since the bottleneck learns to approximate the representation from a challenging distribution, it should be possible to embed the same compression module on backbones trained for other tasks.
-We provide empirical evidence by finetuning a predictor prepared on ImageNet for different classification tasks.
+Arguably, SVBI naturally generalizes to multiple downstream tasks due to approximating shallow features.
+We provide empirical evidence by evaluating the r-d performance of the compressors from \Cref{fig:rdcurveilsvrc} without retraining the weights on different datasets.

+Specifically, attach separate classifiers to the Swin-B backbone (as illustrated in \Cref{fig:referencarch}).
+Using PyTorch's Adam optimizer, we train each classifier for five epochs with no augmentation, a learning rate of $5 \cdot 10^{-5}$.
+A classifier refers to the last layers of a network.

-For FrankenSplit, we applied none or only rudimentary augmentation to evaluate how our method handles a type of noise it did not encounter during training.
+For FrankenSplit-(SG)FP, we applied none or only rudimentary augmentation to evaluate how our method handles a type of noise it did not encounter during training.
 Hence, we include the Food-101~\cite{bossard2014food} dataset since it contains noise in high pixel intensities.
 Additionally, we include CIFAR-100~\cite{krizhevsky2009learning}.
-Lastly, to contrast more challenging tasks, we include Flower-102~\cite{flowers102} datasets.

-We freeze the entire compression model trained on the ImageNet dataset and finetune the tails separately for five epochs with no augmentation, a learning rate of $5 \cdot 10^{-5}$ using Adam optimization.
-The teacher backbones achieve an $87.73\%$, $88.01\%$, and $89.00\%$ top-1 accuracy, respectively. \Cref{fig:rdfinetune} summarizes the r-d performance for each task.
-Note that the focus of this study is not transfer learning but to show how the bottleneck retains information necessary to accommodate multiple predictors.
+Lastly, we include Flower-102~\cite{flowers102} datasets to contrast more challenging tasks.
+The classifiers achieve an $87.73\%$, $88.01\%$, and $89.00\%$ top-1 accuracy, respectively. \Cref{fig:rdfinetune} summarizes the r-d curves for each task.

 Our method still demonstrates clear r-d performance gains over the baselines.
 More importantly, notice how FS-SGFP outperforms FS-FP on the r-d curve for the Food-101 dataset, with a comparable margin to the ImageNet dataset.
-Contrarily, on the Flower-102 datasets, there is noticeably less performance difference between them.
-Presumably, on trivial datasets, the suboptimality of HD is less significant.
-Considering how easier tasks require less model capacity, the diminishing efficacy of our saliency-guided training method is consistent with our claims and derivations in \Cref{sec:probform}.
-The information of the shallow layer may suffice, i.e., the less necessary the activations of the deeper layers are, the better a minimal sufficient statistic respective $H$ approximates a minimal sufficient statistic respective $Y$.
+Contrarily, on the Flower-102 datasets, there is less performance difference.
+Presumably, on simple datasets, the suboptimality of HD is less significant.
+Considering how easier tasks require less model capacity, the diminishing efficacy saliency guidance is consistent with our claims from \Cref{sec:probform}.